Super-Protocol/docs/docs/fundamentals/certification.md

 ## Order certificates

 The issuing of order certificates involves [Trusted Loader](/whitepaper/tee-provider/#trusted-loader-mechanism)—a mechanism developed to load and run applications within a TEE.
 Trusted Loader operates inside the Confidential VM that executes the order.
-This Confidential VM may be deployed within a CPU- or CPU/GPU-based TEE, such as Intel TDX, AMD SEV-SNP, NVIDIA GPU TEE, or other, making the whole system TEE-agnostic.
+This Confidential VM may be deployed within a CPU-based or CPU/GPU-augmented TEE using technologies such as Intel TDX, AMD SEV-SNP, NVIDIA Confidential Computing, or others, making the system TEE-agnostic.

 To receive an order certificate, the Trusted Loader sends a request to a SubRoot CA providing the quote and a public key.
 The SubRoot CA verifies the quote, issues the order certificate, and signs it with the provided public key.